-Employees want to hear from their managers that they are doing a great job and their work matters.
+Now that you know what a love language is, it’s time to talk about words of affirmation for employees.
+Staff wants to hear from their managers that they are doing a great job and that their work matters.
 When dedication is recognized and validated, it results in more productive and satisfied employees.
-Performance reviews can be a very powerful tool for using words of affirmation to show workplace appreciation.
+This concept is why performance reviews can be so impactful in the workplace.

-Performance reviews are a great way to affirm an employee’s contributions, while also holding them accountable to goals that are set.
-Applying words of affirmation to your company’s performance review process is the key to better understanding your employees and communicating with them effectively.
+Performance appraisals are a great way to affirm an employee’s contributions while holding an employee accountable to set goals.
+Understanding words of affirmation and applying them to your performance reviews is the key to better understanding your employees and communicating effectively.

 Does this sound familiar?
-We can’t tell you how many times we have heard of this scenario happening over and over throughout multiple organizations and industries.
-The problem with this scenario is that it leads to employees and managers not taking performance reviews seriously; however, just because your company’s performance review process isn’t living up to its potential right now, doesn’t mean you need to get rid of the process entirely.
+This process happens in multiple organizations across various industries.
+The problem with this scenario is that it leads to employees and managers not taking performance reviews seriously.
+The good news is just because your company’s performance review process isn’t living up to its potential right now, that doesn’t mean you need to get rid of the process entirely.

-One solution to this perpetual cycle is to redefine your company’s performance review and incorporate words of affirmation into your reviews process.
-This way you will have reviews that better align with your business goals and provide more constructive direction to employees.
+One solution to this drab performance review cycle is to redefine your company’s performance review and incorporate words of affirmation into your review process.
+Positive affirmations will give you assessments that better align with your business needs and benefits employees.

 Use Performance Reviews to Show Workplace Affirmation

-So what does this mean specifically when we apply Words of Affirmation to performance reviews themselves?
-While performance reviews can be a difficult process, there is a way to create a positive experience by applying the Words of Affirmation love language.
-Companies need to be more proactive about conducting reviews more frequently and holding employees accountable for reaching their goals.
+So what does it mean to apply Words of Affirmation to performance reviews themselves?
+While effective performance reviews can be difficult, there is a way to create a positive experience using the Words of Affirmation love language.
+Companies need to be more proactive about conducting reviews frequently and holding employees accountable for reaching their goals.

-How to step up your company’s performance reviews process using workplace affirmation:
+Here’s how to structure your company’s performance review process using words of affirmation: